Jaxcom/fusionpbx-azure/README.md

 # How to use
-Solely prepared by Jaxcom for FusionPBX
+Solely prepared by Jaxcom for FusionPBX<br>
-Azure Congnitive Service has been used to obtain API Key For anytypes of questions / support request please email to dev@jaxcom.net
+Azure Congnitive Service has been used to obtain API Key<br>
+For anytypes of questions / support request please email to dev@jaxcom.net<br>

 ```